luigisalvi/cns-project/README.md

 # CNS Project
 The present work amis to develop a webapp which implements different technologies and tools for playing an HLS/DASH videostream, collecting several metrics.
+An exhaustive review's report over the whole architecture can be consulted [here](https://www.researchgate.net/publication/376612914_Development_of_a_web_video_player_for_VODlive_streams_using_VideoJS_Angular_and_Expressjs).

 ## Run the backend project
 Before running this repository, which contains all the frontend APIs, the backend set-up is needed.
 Please check the following repository: